 In our opinion, the valuation is complete and accurate, and the methodology and assumptions are reasonable as a basis for the valuation.
-The valuation takes into account the effect of all amendments to the System enacted through the 2018 session of the General Assembly.
+The valuation takes into account the effect of all amendments to the System enacted through the 2019 session of the General Assembly.
 Effective with the June 30, 2017 valuation, the assumed rate of return will be reduced by 0.10% (10 basis points) from the immediate prior actuarial valuation, as long as the actual rate of return for the fiscal year ending with the current valuation date exceeds the assumed rate of return from the immediate prior actuarial valuation.
-The assumed rate of return for the fiscal year ending with the current valuation date exceeds the assumed rate of return from the immediate prior actuarial valuation.
-The assumed rate of return for the year ending June 30, 2018 was greater than 7.40%, the assumed rate of return used in the current valuation was decreased from 7.40% to 7.30%.
+The assumed rate of return may not decrease below 7.00% net of investment expenses.
+Since the actual rate of return for the year ending in June 30, 2019 was less than 7.30%, the assumed rate of return used in the current valuation remained at 7.30%.